Taubman College of Architecture and Urban Planning

-The A. Alfred Taubman College of Architecture and Urban Planning, also known as Taubman College, is the school of urban planning and one of the nineteen schools of the University of Michigan located in Ann Arbor, Michigan.
+The A. Alfred Taubman College of Architecture and Urban Planning (abbreviated as Taubman College) is the school of architecture and urban planning of the University of Michigan, located in Ann Arbor, Michigan.

-Taubman College offers the following degrees: Bachelor of Science in Architecture, Master of Architecture (ranked #1 in 2010 by DesignIntelligence), Master of Science in Architecture, Master of Urban Planning, Master of Urban Design, and PhD programs.
+The college offers the following degrees: Bachelor of Science with a major in architecture, Bachelor of Science with a major in urban technology, Master of Architecture, Master of Science in Architecture - Digital and Material Technologies, Master of Urban Planning, Master of Urban Design, and PhD programs.

-Formerly known as the College of Architecture and Urban Planning, the college was named after real estate developer, philanthropist and convicted felon A. Alfred Taubman when he donated $30 million to the college in May 1999.
+Originally a degree program established in 1906 within the Department of Engineering, it became the College of Architecture in 1930 and renamed the College of Architecture and Design in 1939.
+In 1974, the college was separated into the College of Architecture and Urban Planning and the School of Art and Design.
+The former was renamed after A. Alfred Taubman for his US$30 million donation to the college in May 1999.
 The gift was one of the largest in the history of the University of Michigan and the largest ever to a school of architecture.

 History

 In 1876, the University of Michigan became one of the first universities in the United States to offer courses in architecture, led by influential Chicago architect William Le Baron Jenney.
 After thirty years, a degree program within the Department of Engineering was established in 1906, under the direction of Emil Lorch, who served to administer the program and its ever-evolving iterations until 1937.
 Housed in what is now Lorch Hall on Central Campus, the program quickly grew into the Department of Architecture by 1913.
 In 1923, world-renowned architect Eliel Saarinen joined the faculty of the department, with which he was associated during his design, construction, and subsequent presidency of the Cranbrook Academy of Art.

-By 1930, the College of Architecture had been established and grew to become the College of Architecture and Design in 1939, introducing Landscape Architecture and, by 1948, one of the first Master of City Planning degrees.
+By 1930, the College of Architecture had been established.
+In 1932, Donald F. White became the first Black graduate from the department.
+The department grew to become the College of Architecture and Design in 1939, introducing Landscape Architecture and, by 1948, one of the first Master of City Planning degrees.
 The 1940s also saw the college taking a progressive role with regards to architectural research, establishing the Architecture Research Laboratory that would pioneer the integration of design, construction, technology, planning and research.
 In 1965, the Landscape Architecture program moved to the university's School of Natural Resources.

 In 1968, the college made history by establishing the first-ever doctoral program in architecture, fueled by a strong level of academic inquiry into the field.

-In 1974, many positive changes took place in the college, including the separation of programs into the College of Architecture & Urban Planning and the School of Art & Design.
+In 1974, many positive changes took place in the college, including the separation of programs into the College of Architecture and Urban Planning and the School of Art and Design.
 During this same year, the programs outgrew their home on Central Campus and found a new home on North Campus, the Art and Architecture Building, in which both schools remain to this day.